sourcenetwork/docs.source.network/docs/query-specification/database-api.md

 ---
 # Database API

-DefraDB GraphQL auxiliary APIs include MerkleCRDT Traversal, Schema Management, etc.
+So far, all the queries and mutations that have been discussed were specific to the stored and managed developer or user-created objects.
+However, that is only one aspect of DefraDB's GraphQL API.
+The other part of DefraDB GraphQL API is the auxiliary APIs, which include MerkleCRDT Traversal, Schema Management, and more.

 ## MerkleCRDTs

 All objects in DefraDB are stored in MerkleCRDTs (see [DefraDB Tech Specs](../tech-spec/defradb-tech-spec.md)).
 These MerkleCRDTs are represented as a series of small updates connected in a MerkleDAG.
-The MerkleDAG is a Merklized version of a DAG (Directed Acyclical Graph), which means each node in the DAG, references a parent node through some kind of Content Identifier (CID).
+The MerkleDAG is a Merklized version of a DAG (Directed Acyclical Graph), which means that each node in the DAG references a parent node through some kind of Content Identifier (CID).

-Image below shows an example structure of a MerkleDAG.
+The image below shows an example structure of a MerkleDAG.

 ![](https://mvpworkshop.co/wp-content/uploads/2021/01/ipfs-inarticle7.jpeg)